– These concentrates are mixed with water and used in a compressed hand held sprayer to make your application..

 Bed bug control

-Most product labels will state that for infested mattresses, remove linens and wash before reuse.
+Most product labels for bed bug control will state that for infested mattresses, remove linens and wash before reuse.
 Apply product to tufts, seams, folds, and edges until moist.
 Allow to dry before remaking bed.
 Apply to bedsprings, box springs, and the interior of bed frames or headboards, including all cracks and joints.
 When bed bugs are found in upholstered furniture, apply only to the infested tufts, seams, folds and edges, but do not apply to flat surfaces where prolonged human contact will occur.
 Apply as a crack and crevice treatment to all baseboards, moldings, beneath floor coverings and carpets, closets, shelves, curtains, furniture and picture frames that may provide harborage to bed bugs.
 Most products can be re-applied every 7 to 10 days, as needed, until the infestation is eliminated.
 Check product labels for specifics.

 Bed Bug Characteristics